The Cat-fluencers of Instagram: a framework for influencer marketing

 The post received over 53,000 likes, and hundreds of comments, which the CBD company also stepped in to answer some common questions, helping spread awareness and conversation about the brand and its benefits.
 They also ran a campaign with Venus the Two Face cat and Nala Cat, amongst others.

-A few commonly advertised products include:
+Other commonly advertised products include: